Temiscaming Titans: History

 The Temiscaming Titans were officially announced April 12, 2011.
 The Titans are one of two Quebec-based teams in the GMHL, as well as the third in their history after the Temiscaming Royals (2007–2008) and the Ville-Marie Dragons (2008–2009).

 The Temiscaming Titans played their first game on September 10, 2011, in Temiscaming, Quebec, against the Sturgeon Falls Lumberjacks.
 The Titans defeated the Lumberjacks 7–4 for their first ever win.
 On October 20, 2011, Aaron Boyce recorded a 23 save shutout against the Elliot Lake Bobcats, the Titans first shutout in franchise history.
 The Titans were undefeated in regulation through their first twenty games of the season.
 Their first loss came on November 25, 2011, 8–1, at the hands of the Elliot Lake Bobcats, largely in part to the Bobcats great defensive skills, and Pavlo Borko and his 19 save shutout performance.

-On February 16, 2012, the Titans officially unveiled their banner for the 2011–12 GMHL Regular Season Champions.
-Also on the night forwards #88 Andre Leclair and #89 Robin Mendelsohn were honoured as their number banner was hung up into the rafters in front of a crowd of over 400.
-The Titans would go on to take the game 4–1 over the Elliot Lake Bobcats.

 In the 2012 GMHL playoffs, the Temiscaming Titans made it to the GMHL Russell Cup Finals against the Sturgeon Falls Lumberjacks.
 Games one and two were held in Temiscaming which drew crowds of over 500 per game.
 Game 5 went back to Temiscaming where it drew a crowd of over 700 people.
 The Titans would fall to the Lumberjacks in 6 games.